JrodM/PtrHash-C-Sharp-Port/README.md

 **Current Design Choices:**
 - **Single-part construction**: Prioritizes lookup speed over construction time.
 Multi-part would construct faster but have slower lookups.
 - **Minimal Perfect Hash (MPH)**: Uses remapping to achieve minimal space.
 A non-minimal Perfect Hash (PH) would be ~9% faster for raw PtrHash lookups based on the paper (11.6ns vs 12.7ns).
-In our benchmarks, raw PtrHash takes ~2.66ns and key validation adds ~0.81ns, so switching to PH could save ~0.24ns (9% of 2.66ns), improving total dictionary performance by ~7%.
 - **Key validation**: Stores and compares original keys to handle lookups of keys not in the training set, as expected for a general-purpose dictionary.

 **Optimization Opportunities:**